-First, let’s identify what the perceived problem or risk is with tradelines.
-I am guessing the main argument against tradelines is the belief that people are artificially boosting their credit score and as a result can obtain credit that they otherwise would not have been qualified for.
-Let’s assume this is the biggest concern and biggest problem and reason to be against tradelines.
-So, there are really two elements here: (1) artificially boosting a credit score (2) people gaining access to credit that they otherwise would not have had access to.
+First, let’s identify what the perceived problem is with tradelines.
+The main argument against exchanging tradelines is the belief that people are artificially boosting their credit score and, as a result, can obtain credit that they otherwise would not have been qualified for.
+There are really two elements here: (1) artificially boosting a credit score (2) people gaining access to credit that they otherwise would not have had access to.

 Let’s deal with these two issues individually.

-Here is a million dollar question: Is it unethical to take an action within the legal limits of the law that can positively affect one’s credit score?
+Here is the million dollar question: Is it unethical to take an action within the legal limits of the law that can positively affect one’s credit score?

-In the case of their debt utilization being too high, let’s assume all their credit cards had utilizations above 50% and then the consumer borrows some money from their sister and pays down all the balances to the 15% utilization mark, re-applies for the loan, the bank pulls a new credit report and sees the credit score jumped by 30 points and then the person is granted the loan.
+In the case of their debt utilization being too high, let’s assume all their credit cards had utilizations above 50%.
+Then the consumer borrows some money from their sister and pays down all the balances to the 15% utilization mark and re-applies for the loan.
+The bank pulls a new credit report and sees their credit score jumped by 30 points, so they grant the person the loan.
 Did they just manipulate their credit score?
 Is that unethical?

-Next, let’s consider this example.
-Someone’s son or daughter just turned 18, has no credit whatsoever and wants to apply for a car loan.
-When they apply for the loan they find out they do not even have a credit score at all.
-So naturally mom and dad want to help so they add them to two of their oldest credit cards as an authorized user and all of a sudden their credit score goes from non-existent to a 730 credit score!
-Guess what….
-Loan is approved!!
-As a side note to this example, the parents did not intend to give their son or daughter access to that credit card.
-They only did it for credit purposes.
-Is this ethical or not ethical?
+Let’s consider another hypothetical example.
+Someone’s child just turned 18, has no credit whatsoever and wants to apply for a car loan.
+When they apply for the loan, they find out they do not even have a credit score at all.
+Naturally, mom and dad want to help, so they add their child to two of their oldest credit cards as an authorized user.
+All of a sudden their credit score goes from non-existent to a 730.
+Guess what?
+The loan is approved!
+In this example, the parents did not intend to give their child access to that credit card.
+They only did it for credit-building purposes.
+Is this ethical?

-Last example on this topic.
+Last example.
 A husband and wife have been married for 30 years.
-The husband was the bread winner so he worked at a job while his wife was a home maker who raised the four kids they had together and she never had any credit cards in her name.
+The husband worked while his wife was a homemaker who raised their four kids and she never had any credit cards in her name.
 She applied for a loan at the bank and got denied.
 Then her husband adds her as an authorized user on several aged credit cards, her credit score shoots up, and she then gets the loan.
 Is this ethical?

-In all of these examples did they manipulate their credit score for the purpose of getting a loan?
-Would they have been approved for these loans without taking these actions which ultimately affected their credit score for the better?
+In these examples, did the people manipulate their credit score for the purpose of getting a loan?
+Would they have been approved for these loans without taking these actions, which ultimately affected their credit score for the better?

-The point of these illustrations is that it should be clear that people change variables in their credit profiles in many different ways, often for the purpose of having a positive effect on their credit score.
-So is the very act of purposefully changing a variable in one’s credit file for the purpose of positively affecting their credit score unethical?
+From these illustrations, it should be clear that people change variables in their credit profiles in many different ways, often for the purpose of increasing their credit score.
+So is the very act of intentionally changing a variable in one’s credit file for the purpose of improving their credit score unethical?
 People pay down their credit cards to change their utilization ratios, open new credit cards to show more open lines of credit, pay off collections, and the very banks who issue these credit cards openly promote the idea of adding their kids to their credit cards as authorized users to help give them a credit boost early in life.
 So it always comes down to where do you draw the line?

-Or if a credit score is such a fickle metric that is being manipulated daily, is it unethical that banks are basing their underwriting decisions on such a weak variable?
-Or is the whole credit scoring model completely flawed and is it unethical that the credit bureaus have successfully sold all the banks on relying on their credit scoring models to base underwriting decisions on?
+Or, if a credit score is such a fickle metric that can be so easily manipulated, is it ethical that banks are making their underwriting decisions using such a weak variable?
+Is the whole credit scoring model flawed?
+Is it ethical that the credit bureaus have successfully convinced entire industries to rely on their credit scoring models to make underwriting decisions?

-Back in the 2006-2011 mortgage meltdown, who was more unethical- was it the consumers who applied for a no-income no asset loan and then defaulted or was it the bank who offered that loan?
-I think most agree it was the banks at fault.
+Back in the 2006-2011 mortgage meltdown, who was more unethical: the consumers who applied for a no income, no asset loan and then defaulted, or the bankers who offered those loans?
+I think most people agree that the banks were at fault.

-On March 5, 2010 the Divisions of Research & Statistics and Monetary Affairs group within the Federal Reserve Board published a 32 page report regarding their findings on Piggybacking on other people’s credit.
-In the report they share statistics they gained using a large nationally representative sample of individual credit records of approximately 300,000 people across the US.
-It turns out that over 33% of all the people had authorized user accounts in their credit profile and coincidentally, those authorized user accounts were of better quality than their primary accounts they had under their name.
-So essentially, this suggests that over one third of our entire nation is benefitting from piggybacking one way or another.
-Another point worth mentioning is minorities tend to have less authorized user accounts benefitting them when compared to whites.
+On March 5, 2010, the Federal Reserve Board published a 32-page report on credit piggybacking.
+They analyzed the credit records of a nationally representative sample of approximately 300,000 people across the United States.
+They found that over 33% of people had authorized user accounts in their credit profile and that those authorized user accounts tended to be superior tradelines to the primary accounts they had under their own name.
+So essentially, this suggests that over one-third of Americans are benefitting from credit piggybacking.
+Another point worth mentioning is that minorities tended to have fewer authorized user accounts and benefited less from them compared to whites.

-So is one third of our entire nation doing something unethical by adding tradelines to their credit profile?
-What percentage of the population has knowingly changed a variable on their credit report to try to increase their credit score?
-As consumers, we are encouraged to “build” our credit and to follow the rules and suggestions we learn about in attempting to get a high credit score.
-From day one as a legal adult, banks recommend that we ask our parents to add us to their credit cards as authorized users in order to give us a credit boost in life.
-But what if we were not fortunate enough to have parents with good credit to ask this favor from?
-Would it be ok to ask a friend?
+So is one-third of our entire nation doing something unethical by adding authorized user tradelines to their credit profile?
+What percentage of the population has knowingly changed a variable in their credit report to try to increase their credit score?
+As consumers, we are encouraged to “build” our credit and to follow the recommended tips and tricks to get a high credit score.
+From day one as a legal adult, banks recommend that we ask our parents to add us to their credit cards as authorized users in order to give us a credit score boost.
+But what if we were not fortunate enough to have parents with good credit to benefit from?
+Would it be OK to ask a friend?
 How about a neighbor?
 How about a business partner?
-How about a boyfriend or girlfriend?
 What about buying one?
-How much of a material difference is there really in purchasing one when compared to many other ways people get added to cards as authorized users?
-Is a consumer more loan worthy if their aunt added them as an authorized user versus the consumer buying a tradeline online?
+How much of a difference is there really in purchasing one compared to the many other ways people get added to cards as authorized users?
+Is a consumer more loan-worthy if their aunt added them as an authorized user versus the consumer buying a tradeline online?

-Where does the real problem lie?
-Is it that banks make business decisions to have guidelines that are so loose that sometimes the wrong people get loans who do not repay?
-Is the credit scoring model outdated and flawed?
-Or is it the consumers fault for finding legal loopholes in the credit scoring / financial system.
-Or is it some bigger regulatory institution’s fault for allowing legal loopholes to exist?
+Who is to blame here?
+Is it the banks that decide to have guidelines that are so loose that sometimes the wrong people get loans and cannot repay?
+Is it the outdated and flawed credit scoring model?
+Is it the consumer’s fault for finding legal loopholes in the credit scoring and financial systems?
+Or is it some bigger regulatory institution’s fault for allowing such legal loopholes to exist?

-We are not here to provide the answers but rather to increase awareness of the situation and to provide points that are not necessarily obvious to the average person whose knee jerk reaction is just to think it is automatically the consumer who is the problem when in fact they are just joining the ranks of the other one-third of our nation who has somehow acquired a superior tradeline into their credit profile through some option they had.
+We are not here to provide the answers but rather to increase awareness of the situation and to provide points that are not necessarily obvious.
+The average person might think it is the consumer who is the problem when in fact they are just joining the ranks of the other one-third of our nation who have already acquired an authorized user tradeline.

-This article is copyrighted by Tradeline Supply Company, LLC and any use is strictly prohibited without prior written consent to use.
-12/8/2017
+This article is copyrighted by Tradeline Supply Company, LLC and any use is strictly prohibited without prior written consent.
+Updated 1/29/2019